liuxin0824/BCV-LR-discrete/README.md

 ## R3

-We are deeply grateful to the reviewer for your careful reading, constructive reviews, and strong recommendation!
+We are deeply grateful to the reviewer for your careful reading, constructive reviews, and strong recommendation of our paper!
 We have further enhanced our paper in light of your feedback by supplementing more experiments and discussions!

+___
+>**Weakness1：The overall method is complex, consisting of many stages that all have to work for the method to achieve its performance.
+The ablation study does however demonstrate that each component is required.**

+Thank you for your recognition of our experimental section.
+We agree with your opinion that the methodology section of BCV-LR is relatively complex.
+This complexity arises because achieving sample-efficient online policy learning from videos without access to expert actions or rewards is an extremely challenging task.
+To address this, BCV-LR incorporates multiple training stages, which allow it to obtain as much useful information as possible from both expert videos and environmental samples, which ultimately contributes to its promising results.

 ___
 >**Q1&Weakness2：Stage 3. (as per the summary above), in which the latent action model is finetuned and the action decoder is trained, requires real actions to be observed via environment interaction.
 It is unclear what is the impact of the schedule of environment interactions, how exactly the phases are optimally alternated so as to sample iteratively from the policy learned online via the concurrent step 4.
 Does this matter?**